25 techniques for treating emotional trauma and PTSD

 Once you alter the sequence, the trauma can no longer run the same way.
 Methods:

-- Add time before and after the triggering event.
+• Add time before and after the triggering event.
 NLP expert Andrew T. Austin says that someone recalling a traumatic event typically starts and stops the memory at specific points.
 The kinesthetic intensity begins at zero, and rises to an emotional peak.
 The peak signals the person to replay the memory, building even more intensity.
-Have the client expand what they remember to include 15 minutes that happened after the memory’s usual stop point.
+To change this, start by having the client expand what they remember to include 15 minutes that happened after the memory’s usual stop point.
+(If the don’t remember what actually happened, have them invent something.)
 This moves them past the replay trigger.
-Now have them start the memory 3 or 4 minutes earlier than usual, and continue 15 minutes extra.
+Now have them start the memory 3 or 4 minutes earlier than usual, and continue 15 minutes longer.
 Remembering the old content with new start and stop times, and without the automatic loop, changes the client’s emotional response.

 C. Deconstruct synesthesias into their components.

 Once separated into its elements, a synesthesia no longer operates as a single, overwhelming experience.
-You can use a process that focuses on deconstructing the sensory memory of the experience, or one that deconstructs its emotional component.
+You can use a process that deconstructs the sensory memory of the experience, or a process that deconstructs its emotional component.

 Alter the sensory memory of the trauma:

-- Have the client access the eye access cues and memory simultaneously.
+• Have the client access the eye access cues and memory simultaneously.
 Eye Movement Integration (EMI) and EMDR (Eye Movement Desensitization and Reprocessing) both have the client recall the traumatic memory while visually following the practitioner’s finger through a series of eye positions that include eye accessing cues.
 When I learned EMI, we were told it works by using eye access positions to bring in resources from other representation systems.
 (Typically, someone responding unresourcefully deletes content from one or more sensory system.)
 I now suspect that these techniques work at least partly because they change the sequence in which the person accesses the traumatic memory.
-EMI and EMDR guide the client to re-experience the sensory elements of the traumatic experience in a variety of sequences.
+By adding eye access cues from various modalities, EMI and EMDR guide the client to re-experience the sensory elements of the traumatic experience in a variety of sequences.

 Alter the emotional component of the synesthesia:

-- Change the client’s focus from emotional to background K using Tom Stone’s PTSD resolution process.
+• Change the client’s focus from emotional K to background K using Tom Stone’s PTSD resolution process.

-- Deconstruct the emotional component of the synesthesia.
+• Deconstruct the emotional component of the synesthesia.
 I use variants of Tom Vizzini’s 3D Mind process.
-Tom says that the emotion that makes a trauma so powerful is itself a synesthesia, built from other emotions.
-(Sometimes beliefs get incorporated also.)
-Tom’s basic process, which I’ll describe in another article, involves (a) physically moving the traumatic emotion outside the body, (b) having the client reach inside the emotion and remove one of the component emotions inside it, (c) adding resources until the component emotion is no longer a problem, and (d) replacing the modified resource after adding some additional enhancements.
+Tom’s process is based on the idea that the emotion that makes a trauma so powerful is itself a synesthesia, built from several emotions, and this is what makes it so overwhelming.
+(In my experience, sometimes beliefs get incorporated in the synesthesia also.)
+Tom’s basic process, which I’ll describe in another article, involves (a) physically moving the traumatic emotion outside the body, (b) having the client reach inside the traumatic emotion and remove one of the component emotions inside it, (c) adding resources until the component emotion is no longer a problem, and (d) replacing the modified resource after adding some additional enhancements.

 D. Normalize superstimuli.